How to Care for Your Dog After Surgery

-Collecting your dog from the vet
+Collecting your dog after surgery

 You’re likely to be given some dog medication to take home with you such as anti-inflammatories, antibiotics and pain relief.
 Speak to your vet if you have any questions about how to give them their medicine.